 This replication strategy aims to ensure comparable methodological consistency between the SMUS model-case pilot project (previously discussed) and two already approved PEIPs (currently being developed).
-The selected PEIP team(s) is/are expected to deliver and engage in critical exchange on mutually comparable outputs regarding the critical use of the SMUS Toolkit - a fundamental steppingstone to the SMUS Roadmap.
+Participants are expected to deliver and engage in critical exchange on mutually comparable outputs regarding the critical use of the SMUS Toolkit - a fundamental steppingstone to the SMUS Roadmap.

-Provided that the PEIP(s) to be funded will not have to cope with the temporal delay which is characteristic of any pilot project - even more so if the project is launched in the onset of a pandemic, which was the case of the SMUS Action 4 pilot project -, a pragmatic completion of the PEIP(s) in a timely manner is both expected and mandatory.
-The approved PEIP(s)' duration will be of six months: from 1 October 2023 to 31 March 2024.
+Provided that the PEIP to be funded will not have to cope with the temporal delay which is characteristic of any pilot project - even more so if the project is launched in the onset of a pandemic, which was the case of the SMUS Action 4 pilot project -, a pragmatic completion of the PEIPs in a timely manner is both expected and mandatory.
+The approved PEIPs' duration will be of six months: from 1 October 2023 to 31 March 2024.